zowe/docs-site/docs/user-guide/mvd-configuration.md

 }
 ```

-## Applying role-based access control to application services
+## Applying role-based access control to dataservices

-To use role-based access control (RBAC) for Zowe service endpoints, enable RBAC for Zowe, and then use a z/OS security product such as RACF to map roles and authorities to the endpoints.
+To use role-based access control (RBAC) for Zowe dataservice endpoints, enable RBAC for Zowe, and then use a z/OS security product such as RACF to map roles and authorities to the endpoints.

-After you configure RBAC, when a Zowe application wants to access an endpoint, the application server communicates with the ZSS server to determine if the current user ID can access the endpoint identifier URL.
+After you configure RBAC, Zowe checks whether users have authority to perform actions that access another application's dataservices.

 #### How it works

-Most Zowe functionality is available as services.
+Most Zowe functionality is available as dataservices.
 For example, Zowe Application Framework plug-in services provide the infrastructure for creating web applications.
-Application plug-in services provide data and services from those application plug-ins.
+Application plug-in dataservices provide data and services from those application plug-ins.
 For more information, see [Dataservices](https://zowe.github.io/docs-site/latest/extend/extend-desktop/mvd-dataservices.html#defining-a-dataservice).

-Plug-ins can also have endpoints that control their [configuration](https://zowe.github.io/docs-site/latest/extend/extend-desktop/mvd-configdataservice.html#configuration-dataservice).
-These endpoints have scope (product/site/instance/user) and the data is stored and retrieved by path name.
+Plug-ins can also have dataservices that control their [configuration](https://zowe.github.io/docs-site/latest/extend/extend-desktop/mvd-configdataservice.html#configuration-dataservice).
+These dataservices have scope (product/site/instance/user) and the data is stored and retrieved by path name.

-Zowe service endpoints are identified by URLs that are formatted like this:
+Zowe dataservice endpoints are identified by URLs that are formatted like this:

 `/<product>/plugins/<plugin id>/services/<service>/<version>/<path>`